Sensory hangovers. It's a thing.

 By the time we got home, I felt wrung out.

-Every muscle ached, my skin was buzzing, and my brain just… stopped cooperating.
 Words didn’t come easily.
 Decisions were impossible.
-All I could do was put on my comfy pants and fluffy socks, curl up in the quiet and wait for it to pass.
+All I could do was put on my favourite comfy pants and fluffy socks, pull down all the blinds, curl up on the couch with a blanket over my body, and wait for it to pass.

 That’s what a sensory hangover is — the crash that follows sensory overload.
 It’s your body demanding rest after hours of forced endurance.

-For neurodivergent people, especially those who are autistic or ADHD, this isn’t rare or dramatic — it’s just reality.
+For neurodivergent people, especially those who are autistic or ADHD, this isn’t rare or dramatic, it’s just reality.
 Our brains don’t filter sensory input the same way.
 What others can tune out — lights, noise, textures, smells — we feel all at once, all the time.

 So while a lunch out might look simple, it’s actually an extreme sport for the nervous system.
 And the aftermath can feel like the worst hangover imaginable.

 Recovery looks like darkness, stillness, soft fabrics, quiet voices, comfort shows, stimming, having at least a day or more with no plans.
-It looks like learning to listen when my body whispers, 'That’s enough.'
+It looks like learning to listen when my body whispers, "That’s enough."

 Because I did nothing wrong.
 I just reached my limit.